faribas/PyDAS/README.rst

 the Makefiles (e.g. the Fortran compiler).
 An example of such a file, `make.inc.example`, has been provided.

+*Warning!* When building, ensure there isn't a `pydas.pxd` file anywhere in your $PYTHONPATH (which there may be if you are an RMG-Py user)

 Mac OS X Lion
 -------------